Concluding an Enquiry: SA Legislation: Calculating the Amount of Tax on an SA Partial or Final Closure Notice

 However, you should ensure that the basis of that single figure is made clear in supporting computations.

-For individual taxpayers a simple way to identify the amount to be entered in your closure notice is to calculate the figure that should, in your opinion, have appeared in box 18.3 in the SA Return for 1996/97 onwards.
+For individual taxpayers a simple way to identify the amount to be entered in your partial or final closure notice is to calculate the figure that should, in your opinion, have appeared in box 18.3 in the SA Return for 1996/97 onwards.

 Examples of the figures to be put in closure notices can be found at EM3851.